DIFFERENCE BETWEEN DO AND MAKE

 When he didn't want to do (complete) all of his exercises, he made (invented) excuses.

-We will make (decide) a list of chores and try to do (complete) all of the work today.
+We will make (decide on) the priorities and try to do (complete) most of the work today.

 We made it!
 We are done.